lucasgarciadominguez/cinema-react/README.md

+# Cinema React

+This project is a movie application built with React, allowing users to browse and filter movies fetched from [The Movie Database (TMDB) API](https://www.themoviedb.org/documentation/api).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).